Sir Humphrey: Prime Minister, what about the people who read the Sun?

 - "TERROR AS PLANE HITS ASH CLOUDS" was entirely fictional and illustrated with an image from a documentary.note

 - "ROYAL BABY ON WAY" didn't have anything to do with William and Kate's actual children; it came right after they were married and revealed oh-so-startlingly that now that they were married, they might choose to conceive a child.

 - "BORING OLD GITS TO WED", referring to Prince Charles' engagement to Camilla Parker-Bowles.
-Actually Pretty Funny if you don't care about gossip at all.
+Funny if you don't care about gossip at all.

 - The Morning Star is nominally affiliated with the British Communist Party (well, whichever one still exists); however, it aims for a broader audience than the radical left.
-It was formerly known as The Daily Worker and jumped ship from a previous Communist Party right as it collapsed during The Great Politics Mess-Up.
+It was formerly known as The Daily Worker and jumped ship from a previous Communist Party right as it collapsed.
 It's one of the few daily Communist papers, and it's got the highest circulation among them — which isn't saying much.

 - The News Line, the daily paper of the far-Trotskyist Workers' Revolutionary Party, is a unique far-left daily.
 It's largely considered unreadable because of its impenetrable jargon.
-Its sports pages are quite good, though; its horse racing guide was even better than most mainstream papers.
+Its sports pages are quite good, though; its horse racing coverage is even better than that of most mainstream papers.

 - Most far-left papers are weekly rather than daily, and they're usually only sold in the street by supporters of the groups that print them.
 Examples include the Socialist Worker (bitter enemies of News Line), Militant, and the Worker's Hammer.

 - Class War is a weekly Anarchist paper with a miniscule circulation.
 Its only claim to fame is a single headline which quintupled its sales, regarding the birth of Prince William: "ANOTHER FUCKING ROYAL PARASITE IS BORN!"